ungarscool1/llama-web/README.md

 # LLaMa Web

-The LLaMa Web is a web interface to create a chat with a bot based on META LLaMa model.
+The LLaMa Web is a web interface to chat or play with LLaMa based models.

 ## Installation